adamdehaven/fetchurls/README.md

 Pipe-delimited list of file extensions to exclude from results.

-To prevent excluding files matching the default list of file extensions, simply pass an empty string: \"\""
+To prevent excluding files matching the default list of file extensions, simply pass an empty string `""`

 **Note**: The list of file extensions must be passed inside quotes.